COVID-19 Awareness & School Updates

 Any person testing positive for COVID-19 will follow the County of Los Angeles Department of Public Health (LACDPH) Home Isolation Instructions for people with COVID-19).
-The individual will be required to isolate from campus for 14 days and test negative at the end of that time period.
-No person will be allowed to return to school without medical clearance.
+The individual will be required to isolate from campus for 10 days after the onset of their symptoms and must be fever free for 24 hours without the use of medications, and must have improved symptoms.
 The privacy of any individual testing positive will be maintained in accordance with HIPPA and FERPA requirements.
 The school’s COVID response team will interview the student and parents to initiate the contact tracing process.
 Any person who has been identified as close contacts of the case must follow LACDPH Home Quarantine Instructions for Close Contacts to COVID-19.

 What if a student or faculty member comes into contact with someone who has tested positive for COVID-19?

 If we learn of any positive results among our community, we will follow the County of Los Angeles Department of Public Health and/or CDC recommendations regarding contact, notification, and quarantine.
 Any person who tested positive is required to be isolated from our campus until we receive written medical clearance.

 At which point will on campus instruction move to remote learning?
 How will the new quarter system schedule accommodate remote learning if we must switch to online learning?